Placental Site Trophoblastic Disease: The Basics

 Diagnosis

-If you or your provider thinks you have PSTD, they will look at your health history and check your pelvis.
-You may have imaging tests done such as CT scan, MRI, ultrasound, and x-ray.
+If you are thought to have PSTD, your provider will look at your health history and check your pelvis.
+You may have imaging tests done, such as CT scan, MRI, ultrasound, and X-ray.
 You may also have your blood and urine tested.
-The types of surgery mentioned below may be done to tell you if you have PSTD.

 Staging

-The stages of the tumor are 1 to 4 (I to IV).
-Stage 1 means the disease is only in the uterus and stage 4 means the tumor has spread (metastasized).
+The stages of the tumor are I (one) to IV (four).
+Stage I means the disease is only in your uterus.
+Stage 4 means the tumor has spread (metastasized) to other parts of your body.
 The stage of your PSTD can help decide what treatment is best for you.

 For GTD, a scoring system is used with staging to find out your risk and which treatment is best.
 PSTD does not use this scoring system.